-Epipremnum Aureum Glacier doesn't grow much in low light because the white parts of the leaves that do not capture the light for photosynthesis.
-Because of this, the best spot is a moderate or bright light.
+Epipremnum Aureum Glacier requires more light than other pothos since in low light conditions it doesn't grow much because the white parts of the leaves don't capture light for photosynthesis.
+The best condition for your Glacier Pothos is a moderate or bright light.

-- If you want to control the shape of the plant, use pruners or scissors with a sharp blade.
+If you want to control the shape of the plant, rotate on a regular basis, and use pruners or scissors with a sharp blade.

 Video tutorials of pothos care and tips